orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - noticing of runtime inconsistencies from some perspective ; adjustable
 ##### "Binary"
+just list a few possible ways of constructing it.
+- binary reverse op is also conceivable as initial/self/terminal over two possible values
+- orbiting ray

 - [ ] ; ideas from the notebooks
 Encoding/symbols..
 - Perspective of 0/1,